Somewhere close to the Tibetan border, lies a land only a few know about, and even fewer visit.

 Read : Sleepless in Spiti

 Tabo Monastery is the crown jewel of Spiti.
-Spiti is home to the crescent, moon shaped – Chandrataal lake at 4300m, a pristine and one of the highest lakes in India; without a doubt, the prettiest.
+Spiti is home to the crescent, moon shaped – Chandrataal lake at 4300m, a pristine and one of the highest lakes in India; and without a doubt, the prettiest.
 Hikkim holds the title for the world’s highest village with a post office.
 There is a Tantric Gompa at Komic which at 4587m is one of the highest in the world.
 Spiti will astound you, enchant you and encapsulate you first with the desolate ruggedness of the mountains and then the snow clad peaks as the road climbs higher and higher.
-Bara Shigri Glacier, one of the longest in the Himalayas is in Spiti too.
+Bara Shigri Glacier, one of the longest in the Himalayas lies in Spiti too.

-Spiti has azure blue skies that make every photograph enchanting.
+Spiti valley has azure blue skies that make every photograph enchanting.
 The night sky is very clear as there is no sign of any pollution.
 One can easily spot the Orion and view the sheer magnificence of the Milky Way, while enjoying the chilly winds.

 ‘This is no place for men, for the Gods must live here.’
 Rudyard Kipling so famously said about Spiti.